bugsbrog/web-module-project-HTTP/README.md

 #### Adding a Movie
 > *Alright!
 You ready!
 Let's see you use the skills of the previous steps to build a crud function from start to finish.*

-* [ ] Use `EditMovieForm.js` as a model to build an `AddMovieForm` component from scratch.
+* [X] Use `EditMovieForm.js` as a model to build an `AddMovieForm` component from scratch.
 The component should hold all the attributes of a new movie in local state.

-* [ ] Add in a route that allows access to `AddMovieForm`.
+* [X] Add in a route that allows access to `AddMovieForm`.

-* [ ] Locate the part of the ui that should redirect to your new `AddMovieForm`.
+* [X] Locate the part of the ui that should redirect to your new `AddMovieForm`.
 Make that button works as expected.

-* [ ] In `AddMovieForm,` add an event handler for form submission.
-When the form is submitted, run the approprate request for adding a movie with the component's state values.
+* [X] In `AddMovieForm,` add an event handler for form submission.
+When the form is submitted, run the appropriate request for adding a movie with the component's state values.

-* [ ] Make sure your component has access to and runs and modifications needed to global state and redirects to `/movies` after creation.
+* [X] Make sure your component has access to and runs and modifications needed to global state and redirects to `/movies` after creation.

 ### Stretch goals
 - Make the added DeleteMovieModal appear and be reacted to before deletion occurs.